Umuzi-org/ACN-syllabus/content/specific-skill-success-criteria/classes-and-objects/_index.md

 ## Note about submission format

-On Tilde you'll notice that this card is asking for a link submission. **Please don't worry about submitting a link**.
+On Tilde you will notice that this card is asking for a link submission. **Please don't worry about submitting a link**.
 You will be assessed according to {{% contentlink path="specific-skill-success-criteria/introduction-to-assessments" %}}

-All students need to provably understand all of the following concepts:
+All students need to understand and prove the following concepts:

 - how constructors work
 - construction of multiple class instances: